operate-first/curator/Documentation/PRD.md

 - Define project/namespace.
 - Design UI mockups.
 - Develop UI.
-- Install data gatherer using Koku Metrics operator.
+- Install koku-metrics-operator and collect data.
-- Build persistent storage.
+- Build persistent storage and SQL server.
 - Build authentication and mapping of users to resources.
 - Integrate metering platform with the OCP system.
 - Deploy the metering system on OCP.
 - Invite users (~20) to test the system on an OCP instance for a month.
-- Deploy the application on production OCP in MOC.
+- Deploy the application on production OCP in MOC and Operate First.
 - Track metering usage, proactively solicit more input from users, and maintain metering software and system until handoff to production MOC DevOps team.

 ### **Out of scope or later phases**